nus-cs2103-AY1718S2/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. The commands and what they do should be easily understood by user.
+6. The address book should be easy to export to other computers.
+7. Should take less than 3 seconds to respond to each command.
+8. Should be free for all users.

 ## Appendix D : Glossary